-Level 1: Student is unable to identify any of the subjects or verbs in the provided sentences.
+Level 1: Student is unable to identify any of the adjectives in the provided sentences.

-Level 2: Student is able to identify one or two subjects or verbs in the provided sentences.
+Level 2: Student is able to identify one or two adjectives in the provided sentences.

-Level 3: Student is able to identify several subjects and verbs in the provided sentences.
+Level 3: Student is able to identify several adjectives in the provided sentences.

-Level 4: Student is able to identify all the subjects and verbs in the provided sentences.
+Level 4: Student is able to identify all the adjectives in the provided sentences.